CenturySturgeon/Notes/Notes/10_Designing_Data-Intensive_Apps.md

 Also known as *active/passive* or *master–slave* replication.

+Only One Downside:
+  - All writes must go through it.
+    * If you can't connect to the leader, you can't perform writes.

 1. One of the replicas is designated the **leader** (also known as *master* or *primary*).

   - Writing can **only** be performed on the leader.